crakdelpol/clean-code/book/chapter17/Smells.md

 #### Too much information
 Well-defined modules have very small interfaces that allow you to do a lot with a little.
-A well-defined interface does not offer very many func- tions to depend upon, so coupling is low.
+A well-defined interface does not offer very many functions to depend upon, so coupling is low.

 Hide your data.
 Hide your utility functions.
 Hide your constants and your temporaries.
 Don’t create classes with lots of methods or lots of instance variables.